Geo-Targeted Text Message Campaigns

 Let’s have a look at the Case Study: Domino’s Pizza Geo-targeted SMS campaign.

 Domino’s Pizza 12,000 stores in 80 countries make it possible and necessary to send geo-targeted text messages.
 As previously noted, the first step is user consent.
 They placed the sign up form on their website.
 As you see, a user should fill in information about his state, city and address – necessary location data for future campaigns.
+Also, use target mobile text codes.

 After filling the form customers receive a confirmation text message from Domino’s asking that they respond “yes” to confirm their signup.
+Similarly – Pizza Hut text messages act for marketing purposes.

 Based on the collected information, Domino’s had a range of different geo-targeting options available to them.